lighttransport/nanostl/README.md

 NanoSTL is portable, it should run well on many environments including Windows, Linux, macOS, x86, ARM, SPARC, etc.

+NanoSTL should work well on C++11 compiler or later.
+C++03 would also work well.

 ## Status

 Eearly testing stage.
 Not ready for the production use.